6th May, 2025

 While the principal contractor role has stood the test of time, the planning supervisor is confined to the history books, as it was removed after this set of the CDM regulations.

-Gone is the planning supervisor, and in its place, is the new CDM coordinator role.
-There are some similarities with the two roles, although the CDM coordinator is expected to taking a more hands-on approach in carrying out CDM duties.
+Gone is the planning supervisor, and in its place, is the new CDM coordinator role (which has since also been removed!).
+There are some similarities between the two roles, although the CDM coordinator is expected to take a more hands-on approach in carrying out CDM duties.
 In another similarity, the CDM coordinator role only lasted for one version of the regulations.

 20.—(1) The CDM co-ordinator shall—